devicehive/devicehive-arduino/README.md

   - `getUInt16()` and `getInt16()` methods are used to read a 16-bits integer in little-endian format.
   - `getUInt8()` and `getInt8()` methods are used to read a 8-bits integer.

-The `reset()` method is used to reset reading poisition to the begin of message payload.
+The `reset()` method is used to reset reading position to the begin of message payload.
 This may be important because usually there is only one global `rx_msg` variable which is used to process all incoming messages.
-So we have to rewind reading poisition after message's processed.
+So we have to rewind reading poisition after message has been processed.